karthik101200/Visual-odometry/README.md

 The project was coded in python(3) with OpenCV and other libraries.

+The algorithm was implemented on dataset of 150 images provided by KITTI.
+The results were also confirmed by applying it on other datasets.

 #### Method (Feature Tracking):

 1)Features(key points) in the first frame(reference) were identified by FAST.